Poetry as Commemoration: Introduction

 Key components of this project include

 The Commissioned work: A core component of this project is to commission a selection of poems, in English and in Irish, on topics, themes and events inspired by primary source materials relating to the War of Independence and Civil War that are held in archives around the country.
-A selection committee will be drawn up by IPRA working and Poetry Ireland to select the commissioned poets, ensuring diversity, representation from both sides of the border, academic input and …
+A selection committee will be drawn up by IPRA, working closely with Poetry Ireland, to select the commissioned poets, ensuring diversity, representation from both sides of the border, and academic input.

 Creative writing workshops: A community engagement programme will include creative writing workshops for adults and children.
 They will draw inspiration for new creative work by engaging with original documents relating to the War of Independence and Civil War.